-Changing directory cd
+Changing directory cd to a symlinked

 folder can have unexpected consequence on how certain commands in bash behave.